carrollsav-cloud/carrollsav-cloud/README.md

 ## 🚀 About Me
 I'm an aspiring data analyst who is passionate about uncovering healthcare patterns and trends.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

-My focus is to build a solid foundation of quality data via cleaning, create dashboards that are easy to read/navigate, and develope models that promote operational efficiency for the future.
+My focus is to build a solid foundation of quality data via cleaning, create dashboards that are easy to read/navigate, and develop models that promote operational efficiency for the future.

 When I'm not working with data, I enjoy taking my dogs to the park or playing sand volleyball with friends.
 I love learning new SQL queries and elevating my skills with PowerBi.